-In 1985, a team of researchers from Chicago’s Field Museum including John Fitzpatrick (now director of the Cornell Lab of Ornithology) led an expedition to a mountain ridge in Peru.
+In 1985, a team of researchers from Chicago’s Field Museum including John Fitzpatrick (who later served as director of the Cornell Lab of Ornithology from 1995–2021) led an expedition to a mountain ridge in Peru.
 They documented the rich tapestry of birdlife along a path that rose more than 3,000 feet from a river to the top of the ridge.

 More than 30 years later, Fitzpatrick returned there to retrace his steps with others including Ben Freeman, a recent Cornell Ph.D. now at the University of British Columbia.
 This time, they found that species already living on the ridgetop now have smaller ranges.
 At least eight species have disappeared altogether.

 As the climate warms, birds are moving upslope to cooler temperatures.
 As they run out of mountaintop, the next step is extinction.
 The researchers suspect this is just one example of a pattern emerging on mountain slopes all over the world.

 Your support helps the Cornell Lab and partners to conduct the science needed for conservation action—in this case, generating evidence for a wake-up call about climate change and the consequences for birds.